kaspth/oaken/README.md

 Seed files will generally use `create` and/or `insert`.
 Passing a symbol to name the record is useful when reusing the data in tests.

-Now you can run `bin/rails db:seed` — plus Oaken skips executing a seed file if it knows the file hasn't been changed since the last seeding.
-Speedy!
+Now you can run `bin/rails db:seed` and `bin/rails db:seed:replant`.

 ### Interlude: Directory Naming Conventions